rlui001/multi-blog-udacity/README.md

   - static folder and main.css not used
   - index.yaml has a manual index for Comment
   - errors do not display on the page, only in the url (can easily be fixed)

+Credits:
+  - Udacity-given solution code for certain parts of the project.